Rosmianto/Rosmianto.github.io/blog-coding-standard.md

 nav_order: 1
 ---

-There is no best coding standard.
+There is no the best coding standard.
 There is only consistent standard.

 No need to start another war, this is my coding standard that I use when I code in C/C++.
 As long as the style is consistent, it's fine.
 Yours might be different.